-- Influenza activity is decreasing locally and nationally but remains elevated nationally. - Washoe County ILI exceeded the Nevada baseline but was below the Region 9 baseline.
-Nevada and Region 9 were both below baselines.
-Nationally, ILI is above its baseline. - The number of weekly influenza hospital admissions continues to decrease, locally and nationally. - Routine annual influenza vaccination is still recommended for ALL persons aged 6 months or older, as long as there are no contraindications.
+- Influenza activity continues to decrease, locally and nationally. - Washoe County ILI was below both the Nevada and Region 9 baselines.
+Nevada, Region 9, and National ILI were all below baselines. - The number of weekly influenza hospital admissions continues to decrease, locally and nationally. - Routine annual influenza vaccination is recommended for ALL persons aged 6 months or older, as long as there are no contraindications.